 - A. Reimbursement Requirements.
 COUNTY will reimburse PROVIDER for specialty mental health services rendered to Beneficiaries pursuant to the terms and conditions of this Agreement, if the following requirements are met: - 1.
 The Beneficiary is enrolled in, and eligible for benefits under, the California Medi-Cal Program at the time the claimed services are rendered by PROVIDER. - 2.
 The claimed services are covered under COUNTY's Medi-Cal Managed Health Care Program according to the laws and regulations in effect at that time. - 3.
 The claimed services meet the medical necessity criteria for specialty mental health services set forth in 9 C.C.R.
 Division 1, Chapter 11. - 4.
-Such services are claimed separately outside of day treatment hours of operation. - 5.
 Claims for reimbursement are submitted to COUNTY in accordance with the Medi-Cal claims processing and documentation standards and procedures set forth in the Organizational Provider Manual, including, without limitation, completion of a daily contact log. - B. Reimbursement Rates.
 Specialty mental health services provided to Beneficiaries pursuant to the terms and conditions of this Agreement shall be reimbursed at COUNTY's negotiated reimbursement rates in effect for such services. - C. Renegotiation of Reimbursement Rates.
 COUNTY hereby reserves the right to renegotiate the rates paid to PROVIDER pursuant to the terms and conditions of this Agreement based on the outcome of COUNTY's rate negotiations with DHCS.
 Any and all renegotiated reimbursement rates shall be documented in writing, and PROVIDER shall be notified thereof in accordance with the notice provisions set forth herein.
-PROVIDER shall submit to COUNTY written requests for rate changes, as necessary, with a frequency of not more than one (1) time per quarter. - D. Maximum Amount Payable.
-The maximum amount payable by COUNTY for specialty mental health services rendered, and costs and expenses incurred, pursuant to the terms and conditions of this Agreement is Fifty-Seven Thousand Dollars (\$57,000.00).
-PROVIDER agrees to perform all specialty mental health services required by this Agreement for an amount not to exceed such maximum dollar amount.
-However, if local, state or federal funding or allowance rates are reduced or eliminated, COUNTY may, by amendment, reduce the maximum amount payable for specialty mental health services provided to Beneficiaries hereunder, or terminate this Agreement as provided herein. - E. Additional Services.
+PROVIDER shall submit to COUNTY written requests for rate changes, as necessary, with a frequency of not more than one (1) time per quarter. - Maximum Amount Payable.
+The maximum amount payable by COUNTY for the specialty mental health services rendered, and costs and expenses incurred, pursuant to the terms and conditions of this Agreement is One Hundred Six Thousand Dollars (\$106,000.00).
+In no event shall the maximum amount paid under this Agreement exceed Fifty-Three Thousand Dollars (\$53,000.00) per fiscal year for fiscal years 2018-2019 and 2019-2020.
+PROVIDER agrees to perform all specialty mental health services required by this Agreement for an amount not to exceed such maximum amount payable.
+However, if local, state or federal funding or allowance rates are reduced or eliminated, COUNTY may, by amendment, reduce the maximum amount payable for the specialty mental health services provided to Beneficiaries hereunder, or may terminate this Agreement as provided herein. - E. Additional Services.
 Any additional services not otherwise provided for herein, shall not be rendered by PROVIDER, or compensated by COUNTY, without prior written authorization from COUNTY.
 PROVIDER is responsible for tracking the total amount of claims submitted to COUNTY for reimbursement, in order to ascertain that the total amount claimed does not exceed the maximum payable amount set forth herein.
 All unauthorized costs and expenses incurred by PROVIDER above the maximum amount payable shall be the responsibility of PROVIDER.